Skip to main content

 Picture showing how to create a table in Hasura

 The next step is to create a user role for the app.
-Users should be able to see only their records, but not the other people’s records.
+Users should be able to see only their records but not other people's records.

 Configure the user role as shown in the image below.
 For more information, read about configuring permission rules in Hasura.